Hurtak/xolang/README.md

 - TODO: how to run recorded stuff
 - TODO: what if something from before the record changes?
 - The other thing is that `await` should have been inverted.
 You should mark function calls you don't want to wait for, not the other way around.
 Waiting should be the default for a function call
+- Idea: build in help
+  - "Not directly related, but when I was learning programming back in highschool (before the Internet) what made it easy was the built in help in Turbo Pascal.
+You could press F1 over any function or keyword and you were given a detailed description and example of usage.
+Learning C later using the K&R book and Google was a huge downgrade.
+Even today I think that language help built into the IDE should be a basic functionality." - https://news.ycombinator.com/item?id=25150547

 ## Random notes